Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Set research session limits (2-3 hours maximum before break)

-- Establish total research phase deadline
+- Establish the total research phase deadline

 2. Use Progressive Depth